nehabhujbal222/Sentiment-Analysis-using-Gensim-and-TFIDF/README.md

 making for various businesses to build customer-centric products.
-Thus, to get authentic results in a fraction of seconds and understand consumer needs better we have developed a method of sentiment analysis on reviews.
+Thus, to get authentic results in a fraction of seconds and understand consumer needs better we have developed a method of sentiment analysis on reviews

 **Datasets used:**
 1. **Amazon product reviews-** 1000 reviews balanced dataset(2 classes, positive & negative) extracted from UCI Machine Learning repository. https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences